 Get an Optin Form on your Site

 This one may scare you a little, but make it a scare you choose to embrace.
-Having a optin form on your blog to catch emails is where long-time loyal customers communication lies.
-Even if you don't know what to share with those who choose to optin in on your list, you will still beable to contact them when you are ready.
+Having an optin form on your blog to catch emails is where long-time loyal customers communication lies.
+Even if you don’t know what to share with those who choose to optin in, you will still be able to contact them when you are ready.

 What’s New in your Shop

-Also make sure your product images are either linked to blog post that talk about the product in more detail or directly linked to the product at your shop.
+Also, make sure your product images are either linked to a blog post that talks about the product in more detail or directly linked to the product at your shop.

-By looking at these 5 items on your page and maximising them for your visitors experience, you are making sure you help create new relationships with your new visitors and strength the those connections with your loyal repeat visitors.
+By looking at these 5 items on your page and maximising them for your visitor’s experience, you are making sure you help create new relationships with your new visitors and strengthen those connections with your loyal repeat visitors.

 Today’s post is part of the series called Branding, Blogging & Social Media for the Handmade Business.
-For this week, fellow creatives will be sharing information for handmade businesses to succeed.
+For this week, fellow creatives will be sharing information to help handmade businesses to succeed.
 You can follow along and get more details on the blog series here.
-Participating bloggers include: Best2KeepitSimple, StudioMME, Handmade Success & again Best2KeepitSimple.
+Participating bloggers include: JWGInternational, StudioMME, Handmade Success & again JWGInternational.